Alabama Saltwater Fishing License: Fees, Requirements & How to Get One

 buy saltwater fishing license

-You can buy a saltwater fishing license online through the Alabama Department of Conservation and Natural Resources website, at county probate or license commissioners’ offices, or from certified retailers such as Walmart and Dick’s Sporting Goods.
+Buy a saltwater fishing license online via the Alabama Department of Conservation and Natural Resources website, at county probate or license offices, or from retailers like Walmart and Dick’s Sporting Goods.

 License Validity, Renewal, and Replacement Rules